How Time Perception Impacts Interaction Design

 Source: Auto Forwarding

 As Jakob Nielsen, co-founder of the Nielsen-Norman Group describes, users failed the task even though the top of the page mentioned the sale in massive font.
 Why did this happen?
 Because the carousel (which looks more like an accordion) auto-rotates every 5 seconds.
-Once that screen changed, the only other indication was the sidebar on the right side — and that was mostly ignored because the two calls-to-action look like banners (which induces banner blindness).
+Once that screen changed, the only other indication was the sidebar on the right side — and that was mostly ignored because of the two calls-to-action look like banners (which induces banner blindness).

 2. Users Can’t Keep Up

 Even users that notice rapid on-screen transitions still may not understand them.
-This is most common with carousels, rotators, and other automatic functions — a user becomes intrigued by the image on the screen, but by the time they move their mouse over it, it’s been replaced by a new, less interesting one.
+This is most common with carousels, rotators, and other automatic functions — a user becomes intrigued by the image on the screen, but by the time they move their mouse interaction over it, it’s been replaced by a new, less interesting one.

 You can see that the prior Siemens example shows a combination of bad UX decisions.
 The 5-second carousel, however, ranks as the worst.
 Because of it’s prime location on the page, the carousel image immediately draws user attention.
 But instead of clearly communicating the sale information, the carousel disorients the user by changing the slide every 5 seconds.
 Users didn’t trigger the action, so in the effort to regain control of the experience, they become more sensitive to other UX shortcomings (like the bad copy, for instance).